 HDR displays do three things to make the image they show look better than a normal display.
 They have a better contrast ratio that lets them produce brighter whites and darker blacks at the same time, with both ends being sharp and well defined.
 They have a higher degree of color accuracy so the colors look closer to what your eye sees if you were looking at things in real life (or a producer's vision of real life).
 And they have a Wide Color Gamut (WCG) so more colors can be displayed on the screen itself.
 A TV that doesn't have a WCG display won't reproduce the actual color of a stop sign.
 You'll notice this the next time you see it.
 WCG lets it create that particular red and a lot more colors.

 The content matters, too.
-A TV can't create all these new colors and put them where it thinks they should be.
+A TV or phone can't create all these new colors and put them where it thinks they should be.
 HDR content is required, and if you're watching standard videos no monkeying around with the image to try and upscale it to HDR is happening.
 This is possible, and upscaling to HDR algorithms are used to do things like detect blemishes on manufactured parts or bruises and soft spots on fruits and veggies.
 But not on your TV or monitor.
 HDR content carries metadata along with the signal that tells the display exactly how to display the content.
 The display itself just creates the right color for each pixel according to the metadata and the picture we see is brighter and more lifelike.

 The important part is to make sure everything is HDR-capable.
 For example, you need a Chromecast Ultra, a 4K HDR TV, a 4K HDR source and enough bandwidth to stream the video and associated metadata to get a good 4K HDR picture from Netflix.
 If one piece of the chain is broken, you get a standard HD picture instead.